couchrest/couchrest_model/README.md

 It supports useful features such as setting properties with typecasting, callbacks, validations, associations, and helps with creating CouchDB views to access your data.

 CouchRest Model uses ActiveModel for a lot of the magic, so if you're using Rails, you'll need at least version 3.0.
-The latest release (since 2.0.0) is Rails 4.0 compatible, and we recommend Ruby 2.0+.
+Releases since 2.0.0 are Rails 4.0 compatible, and we recommend Ruby 2.0+.

 ## Documentation